 - Describe your request with sufficient detail that allows BAP to properly understand, evaluate, and respond to it.

 We cannot respond to your request or provide you with personal information if we cannot verify your identity or authority to make the request and confirm that the personal information relates to you.
 Making a verifiable consumer request does not require you to create an account with us, but we must also be able to confirm the personal information relates to you.
-However, we do consider requests made through your password protected account sufficiently verified when the request relates to personal information associated with that specific account.
+However, we do consider requests made through your password-protected account sufficiently verified when the request relates to the personal information associated with that specific account.

 We will only use personal information provided in a verifiable consumer request to verify the requestor’s identity or authority to make the request.